upperlinecode/mongodb-music-lab/README.md

 	`{"song":"Row, Row, Row Your Boat"}`

-	> Check that the route adds the data to the correct collection in your database before moving on.
+	> Use the MongoDB dashboard to check that the route adds the data to the correct collection in your database before moving on.

 6. Use the `/add` route to add a new song to the collection, but also include:
 	- the `song` title